B.R Ellis

 Look the referee in the eye when going for a pin or submission.

-Never Do Cheat or resort to foreign objects.
+Cheat or resort to foreign objects.

 Trash-talk excessively or taunt opponents mid-match.